All Saints' Academy (Florida)

 All Saints Academy is an independent preparatory school located in Winter Haven, Florida that is affiliated with the Episcopal Church.
 Grades serviced within the school range from Pre-School, at age 2, through the twelfth grade.
 The school is located on a 60-acre campus located between Winter Haven and Lakeland on State Road 540.

 History

 All Saints Academy was founded in 1966 as St. Paul's Episcopal Parish School under Father Gilbertson and Father Sturrup of Saint Paul's Episcopal Church.
 The school did not adopt its current name until 1993, when the middle and upper school portions of the facility were added.
 In 1997 Dr. Maryly Van Leer Peck lead the school and during her tenure, it extended the grades serviced to grade twelve, had their first graduating class finished their education in 1997 with a 100% graduation rate.

 Academic ratings

-Since 1997, a total of more than 15 All Saints students have been named National Merit Scholarship semifinalists.

-Prides themselves on their ongoing 100% college acceptance, supported by two full-time college advisors.
+The school prides itself on its ongoing 100% college acceptance rate, supported by two full-time college advisors.